Daniel Hubmann: 2009

 In the 2009 season, Hubmann, together with teammate Matthias Merz, became the first man to take World Championship medals in all four orienteering disciplines.
 He accomplished this feat by earning the silver medal in the middle distance at the World Championships in Miskolc, Hungary on 19 August 2009.
 He followed this up a day later by winning the bronze medal in the sprint distance.
 In addition Hubmann anchored Kristiansand OK's relay teams to victory in both Tiomila and Jukola.
 After transferring to Koovee orienteering club he anchored the team to victory in Jukola in 2016 and 2018.

+2010-2012

+From 2010 to 2012, Hubmann struggled with injuries.
+In 2012, he missed the World Championships in his home country of Switzerland due to an achilles tendon rupture.
+Despite this, Hubmann still won medals in the middle distance and the sprint during this time.

+2013-2019

+From 2013 to 2019, Hubmann had his most dominant period.
+From 2006 to 2021, Hubmann only finished outside of the top 10 at a World Championships on one occasion- the middle distance in 2014, where he came 11th- and from 2013 to 2017 Hubmann was in the top 3 in the Orienteering World Cup every year, winning two medals in the Sprint distance and one in the Middle distance.
+From 2008 to 2018, either Hubmann or fellow swiss Matthias Kyburz won the world cup every year.

+2020-

+In 2023, Hubmann won a gold medal in the relay in the home World Championships in Switzerland, winning with teammates Joey Hadorn and Matthias Kyburz, at the age of 40.
+This made Hubmann the oldest competitor to win a gold medal at the World Championships.

 World ranking

 Hubmann was ranked no. 1 on the IOF (International Orienteering Federation) World Ranking per October 2006, and was also ranked no. 1 on the list at the end of the 2008 season (per 10 October 2008).
 For a brief period in 2015 he was ranked as no. 1 in both Sprint, and Classic orienteering.